SIZE:

 A long, fragile life

 Compared to many other species, deepwater redfish can live a long life.
-But to reach an honorable age, they grow slowly and mature late.
+But to reach a venerable age, they grow slowly and mature late.
 These characteristics make them all the more vulnerable to intensive fishing, as the population will take longer to have new individuals that are ready to reproduce.

 This species of fish has two large, bulging eyes.
 The lower jaw protrudes from its wide mouth.
-Its color is red, sometimes a little orange.
+Its body is red, sometimes a little orange.

 Deepwater redfish stay close to the bottom during the day and come up at night to feed.